On the non-existence of elements of Kervaire invariant one: The category of equivariant orthogonal spectra

 \begin{eg} Suppose $\cat C$ is the category of abelian groups, with $\oplus$ as the symmetric monoidal structure.
 Then $\cat{C}^{\cat{B}_{A}G}$ is equivalent to the category of left $H$-modules, and the functor $p^{\oplus}_{\ast}$ is left additive induction.
-If symmetric monoidal structure is taken to be the tensor product, then $p^{\otimes}_{\ast}$ is ``norm induction.'' \end{eg}
+If the symmetric monoidal structure is taken to be the tensor product, then $\tensorp{p}$ is ``norm induction.'' \end{eg}

 \begin{eg} Now take $(\cat C,\otimes,\one)$ to be the category $(\spectra,\wedge, S^{0})$ of orthogonal spectra.
-From the above, and the discussion following Proposition~\ref{thm:143}, the category $\spectra^{\cat{B}_{A}G}$ is equivalent to the category of orthogonal $H$-spectra, and $\spectra^{\cat{B}G}$ is equivalent to the category of orthogonal $G$-spectra.
+From the above and Proposition~\ref{thm:143}, the category $\spectra^{\cat{B}_{A}G}$ is equivalent to the category of orthogonal $H$-spectra, and $\spectra^{\cat{B}G}$ is equivalent to the category of orthogonal $G$-spectra.
 In this case $p^{\wedge}_{\ast}$ defines a multiplicative transfer from orthogonal $H$-spectra to orthogonal $G$-spectra.
 This is the {\em norm}.
 It is discussed more fully in \S\ref{sec:norm} and \S\ref{sec:homot-prop-norm}. \end{eg}

-\begin{rem} When $\cat C$ has all colimits, and is pointed, in the sense that the tensor unit $\one$ is the initial object, the condition that $p:I\to J$ be finite may be dropped.
-Indeed if $I$ is an infinite set and $\{Xi \}$ a collection of objects indexed by $i\in I$ one defines
+\begin{rem} When $\cat C$ has all colimits and the tensor unit $\one$ is the initial object one may form infinite ``weak'' monoidal products, and the condition that $p:I\to J$ be finite may be dropped.
+If $I$ is an infinite set and $\{Xi \}$ a collection of objects indexed by $i\in I$ set

 in which the transition maps associated to $I'\subset I''$ are given by tensoring with the unit